 Before I moved to Canada, I never knew anything about skating but it has now become my favorite sporting and leisure activity.
 Told to choose between the two, I would not drop any of them since they bring different experiences.
 I love both skateboarding and BMXing for the sheer fun of pace and feeling free as you ride.
 They also help me keep a healthy lifestyle.

 Since I came from the U.S., I have been able to shed 30 pounds in 6 months and I aim to drop even more.
 I also have my grandmother to thank for making sure that I do not eat junk food.
-She ensures that everyone eats homemade food.
+She ensures that everyone eats.
 This low-carb diet has been so helpful to my fitness and I always feel grateful that she allowed me to come here.